 28 hours, which is comparable to 1.0 ECTS points.

 Maximum 8 per training session, max.
 16 for pitches.

-No charge for registered AMC PhD candidates.
-Employees of the AMC or AMC Medical Research BV can participate provided slots are available.
-All other participants are charged a fee of 500 euro.
+No charge for registered AMC and VUmc PhD candidates.
+Other employees of the AMC or AMC Medical Research BV (<40 yrs of age) can participate free of charge provided slots are available.

 From the course coordinator or AMC Graduate School /firstname.lastname@example.org / E2-172 / tel. +31 (0)20 - 566 4618.